Special-K-s-Flightsim-Bots/DCSServerBot/services/README.md

 # Services
 Similar to [plugins](../plugins/README.md), services are part of the modular system of DCSServerBot.<br>
-The reason to have plugins and services lies in the nature of the cluser [architecture](../ARCHITECTURE.md).
+The reason to have plugins and services lies in the nature of the cluster [architecture](../ARCHITECTURE.md).
 If there would only be one bot in your whole installation, there usually would not be the need for any service.
 But as DCSServerBot supports large installations, the system itself has to be capable of doing so.
 That's why I had to distinguish between plugins and services and that's why the development of enhancements might look a bit more complex that it needs to be.

-But lets see, it does not necessarily need to be like that.
+But let's see, it does not necessarily need to be like that.

 ## When Do I implement a Service, when a Plugin?
-For any common usecase, like if you want to add some Discord command or some in-game chat-command, a plugin will usually do the job.
+For any common use-case, like if you want to add some Discord command or some in-game chat-command, a plugin will usually do the job.
 The plugin only runs on the master node and has access to events from all DCS servers, the database and the majority of the configuration.<br>
 In case you need to run something on every node of the cluster, you will need to implement a service.